Observation Corps Grenadiers

 Each regiment of the Observation Corps carried 1 white flag and 7 coloured flags.
 The flags measured from 1,32 to 1,42 m. high by 1,58 x 1,73 m. wide.
 They were mounted on a 3,02 m. the flagpole had a gilded finial.
 The flag was nailed to the pole with gilded nails.

-Colonel Flag: white field with flames (each flame probably carrying a black grenade, the usual distinction of grenadier regiments in the Russian army) in the corners.
+Colonel Flag: white field with flames of the color of the field from the regimental flag (each flame probably carrying a black grenade, the usual distinction of grenadier regiments in the Russian army) in the corners.
 In its centre: an Imperial Eagle bearing on a central breastplate the illustration of St. George killing the dragon.
-The Imperial Eagle stands on a trophy of red flags and infantry equipment (drums, mitres, grenades...).
+The Imperial Eagle stands on a trophy of white flags and gold infantry equipment (drums, mitres, grenades...).
 The Imperial Eagle was surmounted by golden rays bearing the crowned Elizabeth's cipher in gold.
 The whole scene rested on a white cloud.

-Regimental Flag: coloured field with flames (each flame probably carrying a black grenade, the usual distinction of grenadier regiments in the Russian army) in the corners.
+Regimental Flag: red field (as other Russian grenadier regiments) with flames (each flame probably carrying a black grenade, the usual distinction of grenadier regiments in the Russian army) in the corners.
 In its centre: an Imperial Eagle bearing on a central breastplate the illustration of St. George killing the dragon.
-The Imperial Eagle stands on a trophy of red flags and infantry equipment (drums, mitres, grenades...).
+The Imperial Eagle stands on a trophy of white flags and gold infantry equipment (drums, mitres, grenades...).
 The Imperial Eagle was surmounted by golden rays bearing the crowned Elizabeth's cipher in gold.
 The whole scene rested on a white cloud.

 Konstam, Angus, and Bill Younghusband: Russian Army of the Seven Years War, Vol. 1, Osprey Men at Arms Series, No. 297, 1996